 - Grilled vegetables cooked with beans and ghee

 - Vegetable-based curry with a pulse (lentils, beans)

 - Mix-bean chili with a side of vegetables

-The Slow Carb Diet, created by Tim Ferriss, has a lot of fans.
-There’s no doubt that the diet can lead to weight loss, and that it can provide some health benefits – especially for obese people and diabetics.
+The Slow Carb Diet, created by Tim Ferris, has a lot of fans.
+There’s no doubt that it can lead to weight loss, and that it can provide some health benefits – especially for obese people and diabetics.

-If you’re aware of the potential drawbacks of this diet and are ready to give it a try, then good luck!
+If you’re aware of the potential drawbacks and are ready to give it a try, then good luck!